ufrisk/MemProcFS/README.md

 <b>Please check out the [LeechCore project](https://github.com/ufrisk/LeechCore)</b> for information about supported memory acquisition methods and remote memory access via the LeechService.

+<b>To get going clone the sources in the repository or download the [latest binaries, modules and configuration files](https://github.com/ufrisk/MemProcFS/releases/latest) from the releases section.</b>

 Fast and easy memory analysis via mounted file system:
 ======================================================
 No matter if you have no prior knowledge of memory analysis or are an advanced user the Memory Process File System (and the API) may be useful!
 Click around the memory objects in the file system